MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2020-03-31-electrodyadics.md

 $$ \del \cdot \star ( \del \wedge \mathbf a ) = 0 . $$

-These rules are manifestations of a broader principle called the (second) [**Bianchi identity**](https://en.wikipedia.org/wiki/Curvature_form#Bianchi_identities)&mdash;again, we’re reaching the limits of our mathematical toolkit, but the basic geometric idea here is that “the boundary of a boundary is zero” (as John Wheeler famously put it).
-Another manifestation of the Bianchi identity is the curl-lessness of the gradient, which can *also* be expressed with the Hodge dual and the wedge product:
+In the language of [differential forms](https://en.wikipedia.org/wiki/Differential_form), both of these rules can be expressed as back-to-back applications of the [exterior derivative](https://en.wikipedia.org/wiki/Exterior_derivative), which is a generalization of our “differential wedge product” ($$ \partialup \wedge \text{_} $$ or $$ \del \wedge \text{_} $$).
+The principle that the double exterior product vanishes is called the [Poincaré lemma](https://en.wikipedia.org/wiki/Closed_and_exact_differential_forms#Poincar%C3%A9_lemma)&mdash;again, we’re reaching the limits of our mathematical toolkit, but the basic geometric idea here is that “the boundary of a boundary is zero” (as John Wheeler famously put it).
+Another manifestation of the Poincaré lemma is the curl-lessness of the gradient, which can *also* be expressed with the Hodge dual and the wedge product:

 $$
 \star ( \del \wedge \del f ) = \mathbf 0 .